Xiaflex Injections in the Treatment of Dupuytren's Disease

 How does collagenase work?

-The contracture of Dupuytren's disease is due to a thick linear deposit of collagen (the "cord"), which slowly tightens and pulls the finger down into the palm.
+The contracture of Dupuytren's disease (sometimes known as Viking hand) is due to a thick linear deposit of collagen (the "cord"), which slowly tightens and pulls the finger down into the palm.
 CCH (collagenase clostridium histolyticum, trade name Xiaflex) is an enzyme mixture which can break down this collagen.
 The cord becomes weakened and then ruptures, allowing the finger to straighten.